davidgiven/fforth/README.md

 ## License?

-fforth is (C) 2015 David Given.
+fforth is © 2015-2017 David Given.
 It's licensed under the terms of the 2-clause BSD license (tl;dr: do what you like but don't claim you own it).
 See the LICENSE file in the source distribution for details.

-As an exception, the `fforth_tests.fth` file was written by John Hayes and is (C) 1995 Johns Hopkins University / Applied Physics Laboratory.
+As an exception, the `fforth_tests.fth` file was written by John Hayes and is © 1995 Johns Hopkins University / Applied Physics Laboratory.
 It's freely distributable --- see the comment at the top of the file for information.